- Associate Professor of Mathematics

 Electronic structure and many body problems; quantum molecular dynamics; multiscale modeling and analysis; rare events and sampling techniques.

-Lu, J, and Steinerberger, S. "Riesz Energy on the Torus: Regularity of Minimizers."
+Lu, J, and Steinerberger, S. "Detecting localized eigenstates of linear operators."
 Open Access Copy